 Timing of the holiday - Alasivu

-Before determining the time of a holiday, the employer must give the employee an opportunity to express his/her view on the timing.
+Before determining the time of a holiday, the employer must give the employee an opportunity to express their view on the timing.

 Ultimately, the employer determines the timing of the annual holiday, but employees’ wishes must be taken into account as far as possible.
 The employer must also treat employees equally in allocating holidays.